0xSearches/sandcastle/README.md

 ```

 ## Getting started
-I've temporarily disabled Pip distribution.
-Here's how to get started:
+I've temporarily disabled PyPi distribution.
+So, here's how to get started:

 1. Clone this repo.
 2. Run `sandcastle.py` with a target name and input file (grab an example from this repo)
-3. Matching bucket permutations will be identified, and read permissions tested
+3. Matching bucket permutations will be identified, and read permissions tested.

 ```
 usage: sandcastle.py [-h] -t targetStem [-f inputFile]